 - Large donations made by donors who have provided significant support for our operations in the past.
 These exceptions will be determined on a case-by-case basis through correspondence with the donor.
 If you feel this applies to you, please inquire at the time of donation for more information.

-- Donations made to charities that are not official partner charities (i.e., listed on our website).
+- Donations made to charities that are not official partner charities (i.e., not listed on our website).
 It is possible that a proportion of the donation larger than 4% will be allocated to our operations in these cases, to be determined on a case-by-case basis through correspondence with the individual donor.